 Luckily, there’s a couple groups that offer conferences every year.

-The AICPA has a list of over thirty annual events you can attend for hours.
+The AICPA has a list of annual events you can attend for hours.
 While attending, you’ll have the chance to interact with and get advice from leading accountants from across the country.
 If you have circumstances that make you stay close to home, you can still attend some of the conferences online.
 This is because all online conferences from AICPA are streamed live to your computer so you can still attend in spite of any extenuating circumstances.

 In addition to the AICPA you may want to look into any CPA organizations based in your state.
 An example of this would be the CalCPA Education Foundation or any other state equivalent.
 These organizations tend to offer accounting and auditing conferences that are perfect opportunities for obtaining CPE credit hours.
 Ultimately, while they may not have as many options as the AICPA, what they do have will more than get the job done.